 When the user_friendly_names configuration option is set to 'yes', the name of the multipath device is set to mpathn.
-When new devices are brought under the control of multipath, the new devices may be seen in two different places under the /dev/dmeper/mpathn and /dev/dm-n.
+When new devices are brought under the control of multipath, the new devices may be seen in two different places under the /dev directory: /dev/mapper/mpathn and /dev/dm-n.